 The problem of “What to produce” has two aspects.

 (i) What possible commodities to produce : An economy has to decide, which consumer goods (rice, wheat, clothes etc.) and which of the capital goods (machinery, equipments etc.) are to be produced.
 In the same way, economy has to make a choice between civil goods (bread, butter etc.) and war goods (guns, tanks etc).

 (ii) How much to produce:- After deciding the goods to be produced, It means, it involves a… regarding the quantity to be produced, of consumer and capital goods, civil and war goods and soon.

-What are the central problems of an economy ? – Problem 2 – How to produce ?
+Central problems of an Economy – Problem 2 – How to produce ?